Shellowb/CC5212-project/README.md

 It's part of a scientific initiative pursuing to answer observations made by climate change sceptics.

 ## Methods
-We define four categories to analyse data:
+We define four categories to analyse the data:
 - **Trends (T):** we work with the average to generate an analysis over the time, and look for the tendencies in the temperature.
 - **Zoning (Z)**: Separate and order the data into zones, to look up in specific regions over the globe.
 - **Detect Events (DE)**: We want to detect particular events on the data such as heat waves, or cold waves.